dafer45/TBTK/doc/Manual.md

 	solver.setCalculateEigenVectors(true);
 	solver.run();
 ```
-As seen, line 1, 2, and 7 is similar to the Diagonalizers and require no further explanation.
+As seen, line 1, 2, and 7 are similar to the Diagonalizers and require no further explanation.
 The third line specifies how many Ritz-vectors (or Lanczos vectors) that are going to be generated during the iterative procedure, while the fourth line specifies the maximum number of iterations.
-It may be surprising that the number of iterations are not the same as the number of generated Ritz-vectors, but is due to the fact that the ArnoldiIterator is using a further improvement on the procedure called implicitly restarted Arnoldi iteration.
+It may be surprising that the number of iterations are not the same as the number of generated Ritz-vectors, but this is due to the fact that the ArnoldiIterator is using a further improvement on the procedure called implicitly restarted Arnoldi iteration.
 For further information on this the interested reader is referred to the documentation for the ARPACK library.
 Remembering that we successively build up a larger and larger subspace starting from some random initial vector, it is expected that not all of the generated Ritz-vectors are meaningful, but only the most extreme ones.
 For this reason the fifth line is used to specify the number of vectors that actually is going to be retained at the end of the calculation.
-To understand the sixth line we finally have to mention that the eigenvectors used internally by the ArnoldiIterator during the iterative procedure is not in the basis of the full Hamiltonian.
+To understand the sixth line we finally mention that the eigenvectors used internally by the ArnoldiIterator during the iterative procedure are not in the basis of the full Hamiltonian.
-That 100 generated eigenvectors therefore has to be converted to the basis that we are interested in if we actually want to use the eigenvectors.
+The 100 generated eigenvectors therefore has to be converted to the basis that we are interested in if we actually want to use the eigenvectors.
 The sixth line tells the ArnoldiIterator to do so.

 ## Shift and invert (extracting non-extremal eigenvalues)
-It is often not the extremal eigenvalues and eigenvectors that are of interest, but rather those around specific eigenvalue.
+It is often not the extremal eigenvalues and eigenvectors that are of interest, but rather those around some specific eigenvalue.
 With a simple trick it is possible to access also these using Arnoldi iteration.
 Namely, if we first shift the Hamiltonian by some number \f$\lambda\f$ the eigenvalues around \f$\lambda\f$ in the original matrix are shifted to lie around zero.
 Further, since the inverse of a matrix has the same eigenvectors as the original matrix, and inverse eigenvalues, the eigenvectors with eigenvalues around \f$\lambda\f$ in the original Hamiltonian becomes the new extremal eigenvectors.